Beth discovers inner strength when she loses what she loves most.

 "Don't you hate that crap?"

-They liked the same authors, the best colleges and kept journals.
+They liked the same authors, the best colleges and kept journals on page and blogged.
 They spend the night at each other's houses, went to cool art theaters that showed environmental, antiwar documentaries and cultural films.
-They hung out at "The Crystal Cave Book Shelf" sipping herbal teas and sharing ways to improve the world.
+They hung out at "The Crystal Cave Book Shelf" sipping herbal teas and sharing ideas to improve the world.

 Over the next couple of years, they found other people like them.
 Kim really was having problems handling labs.
 They were dissecting cats now for anatomy and physiology.
 She wore a mask and goggles snd was laughed at.
 Other kids were posing their cats in gross positions.

-Beth send two of her best stories to adolescent magazines for girls.
-When she received rejections, she cried and threw things around.
+Beth sent two of her best stories to Y/A on-line web sites.
+When she received rejections, she cried like a little kid.

 Kim gave her a hard time.